StefanScherer/vagrant-vcloud-box/README.md

 resources/Vagrantfile
 ```

-This file will be copied into `~/.vagrant/Vagrantfile` in the guest VM.
+This file will be copied into `~/.vagrant.d/Vagrantfile` in the guest VM so that the `vagrant-vcloud` plugin can connect to your vCloud org from inside this VM.
+Enter the user name and password of the newly created user of your vCloud org.

 This file may look like this one: